michaelloistl/ContextLabel/README.md

 ```

 ## Demo
-The Repository includes a Xcode project that shows a simple use of the label in a storyboard with examples for implementing tappable links.
+The Repository includes a Xcode project that shows a simple use of the label in a ViewController with selectable @UserHandle, #Hashtag and link.

 ## License & Credits
 ContextLabel is available under the MIT license.